10 Dining Room Decorating Ideas for Christmas

 • Replace family photos with vintage portraits of strangers or ghostly edits.

-• Put plastic spiders Buy Now inside lampshades so they cast shadows when lit.
+• Put plastic spiders buy here inside lampshades so they cast shadows when lit.

 • Write cryptic chalkboard messages like “Enter if you dare.”